 I started my menstrual cycle at 9 years old with severe cramps and heavy bleeding.
 I missed school and extra-curricular activities because of severe pain.

-Doctors told me painful periods were normal and even suggested I see a therapist as the problem could just be “all in my head.”
-At age 18 as a freshman in college, a grapefruit-sized cyst was found on my ovary through ultrasound and surgically removed through laparoscopy.
+Doctors told me painful periods were “normal” and even suggested I see a therapist as the problem could just be “all in my head.”
+At age 18, a freshman in college, a grapefruit-sized cyst was found on my ovary through ultrasound and surgically removed through laparoscopy.
 During that surgery endometriosis was discovered.
-Three years later in 2010, another laparoscopy was done to remove the endometriosis found.
-I had a third laparoscopic surgery to remove endometriosis on December 18, 2014 while in graduate school.
-The doctor found endometriosis on both sides of my pelvic walls and also close to my ovaries.
-There has been times where I was in so much pain and the pain medication doctors prescribed didn’t work, they only made me sick to my stomach.
+Three years later, another laparoscopy was done to remove the endometriosis found.
+I had a third laparoscopic surgery to remove more endometriosis on December 18, 2014 while in graduate school.
+In 2021, I had three more surgeries for the disease, adhesions and uterine fibroids.
+On September 21, 2022, my uterus and fallopian tubes were removed.

 I have been on numerous treatments with little to no success including oral contraceptives and pain medication.
 I do not want anyone, especially young girls, to experience what I did, nor do I want them to feel alone in their pain.
 If I can pursue my dreams and fight this disease at the same time, anyone can.